SowmyaMsDev/SubscriptionManager/README.md

 John Doe has left the project, and he didn't finish his work.

+You will take on his work!

+For some legal reason, you may use Google Search to do the work but not any LLM AI based tool.

 ## Your first task

 - Create a new Git branch named __<your first name>_FixTest___